abraunegg/onedrive/docs/usage.md

 onedrive --sync --download-only --cleanup-local-files
 ```

 ### Performing a 'one-way' upload synchronisation with Microsoft OneDrive
-In some cases, it may be desirable to 'upload only' to Microsoft OneDrive.
-To do this, use the following command:
+In certain scenarios, you might need to perform an 'upload only' operation to Microsoft OneDrive.
+This means that you'll be uploading data to OneDrive, but not synchronising any changes or additions made elsewhere.
+Use this command to initiate an upload-only synchronisation:

 ```text
 onedrive --sync --upload-only
 ```

+**Important Points:**
+- The 'upload only' mode operates independently of OneDrive's online content.
+It doesn't check or sync with what's already stored on OneDrive.
+It only uploads data from the local client.
-**Note:** If a file or folder is present on Microsoft OneDrive, which was previously synchronised and now does not exist locally, that item will be removed from Microsoft OneDrive online.
-If the data on Microsoft OneDrive should be kept, the following should be used:
+- If a local file or folder that was previously synchronised with Microsoft OneDrive is now missing locally, it will be deleted from OneDrive during this operation.

+To ensure that all data on Microsoft OneDrive remains intact (e.g., preventing deletion of items on OneDrive if they're deleted locally), use this command instead:

 ```text
 onedrive --sync --upload-only --no-remote-delete
 ```

-**Note:** The operation of 'upload only' does not request data from Microsoft OneDrive about what 'other' data exists online.
-The client only knows about the data that 'this' client uploaded, thus any files or folders created or uploaded outside of this client will remain untouched online.
+**Understanding both Commands:**
+- `--upload-only`: This command will only upload local changes to OneDrive.
+These changes can include additions, modifications, moves, and deletions of files and folders.
+- `--no-remote-delete`: Adding this command prevents the deletion of any items on OneDrive, even if they're deleted locally.
+This creates a one-way archive on OneDrive where files are only added and never removed.

 ### Performing a selective synchronisation via 'sync_list' file
 Selective synchronisation allows you to sync only specific files and directories.